healeycodes/project-mood/README.md

 ### Test

-This repo uses Travis CI which currently builds and tests for commits/branches/PRs.
+This repo uses Travis CI which currently builds and tests for commits/branches/PRs

+The test framework is Mocha/SuperTest.

 Set `NODE_ENV` to `test`.